Oracle Licensing

 6. Minimum License Requirement

-The minimum number of licenses must be purchased for a given Oracle product.
-The minimum licenses must still be purchased even if actual usage is lower.
+The minimum number of licenses must be purchased for a given Oracle product, regardless of actual usage.

 7. Failover Environment